20fred06/24CSEN2031/README.md

 # 24CSEN2031
+# Frederic Noel -> 2024017690
-This is related to the programming for problem solving SEM 1 2024 by Frederic Noel 2024017690
+This is related to the programming for problem solving SEM 1 2024